e35zhang/property-testing-skill/README.md

 ### Phase D — Test the Span (TLA+-Style)

 Prove the composition.
-This is bounded model checking, done in whatever language the tests are in.
+This is bounded model checking, done in whatever language or property testing libraries that fits the most.
+The fundamentals contains:

 1. **Enumerate the reachable state space.** Generate *all interleavings* of the action alphabet up to a bounded length (e.g. all sequences of length 1..3, plus